Phonics First® Primary, Phonics First® Level I OR Structures Level I

 Kindergarten through 12th grade: General Education, Special Education, intervention, resource

-This class complements instructional practices learned in Phonics First® Level I, Phonics First® Primary or Structures® Level I, with an in-depth focus on the science of teaching reading to all students.
-This research and knowledge enhances a teacher's ability to meet a broad range of student needs with added focus on struggling, dyslexic and learning-disabled readers.
+This class complements instructional practices learned in Phonics First® Level I, Phonics First® Primary or Structures® Level I courses, with an in-depth focus on the science of teaching reading to all students.
+This research and knowledge enhances a teacher's ability to meet a broad range of student needs with added focus on struggling, at-risk readers, and students with dyslexia and learning differences.
 Teachers leave with a deeper understanding of how the brain learns to read and how to use that knowledge to implement effective teaching methods for decoding, language comprehension, and reading comprehension.

 Throughout the two days, participants see components modeled and then practice with colleagues.
 This allows them to integrate this new learning with what they have already learned in the Phonics First®, Phonics First® Primary, and Structures®,courses.